GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- We need the `httpd.crt` and `httpd.key` certs from one of the Gluu servers.

-- From the NGINX server:
+- On the NGINX server create a directory for the httpd `key` and `crt`:

 ```